 - A rinseable facial wash designed for oilier skin.
 Usually in gel form, these cleansers traditionally have salicylic acid (1–2 percent) or benzoyl peroxide (2.5 percent) included.

-- A toner that has an alpha and/or beta hydroxy acid to apply after cleansing.
+- Find the best AHA and BHA toner that has an alpha and/or beta hydroxy acid to apply after cleansing.

 - A gel, lotion, or cream acne treatment with benzoyl peroxide or salicylic acid to be lightly applied all over the face to help loosen impactions and prevent new microcomedones from forming in the follicles.
 Eye areas should be avoided.
 This should be used at night and can be added in the morning as well, if necessary, and if the skin can tolerate it.
 The gel should be applied in five or six small dots across the face and then spread in small circular motions until absorbed.
 The product should absorb very quickly; if not, the client is using too much product.
 Individual lesions can be treated after the initial application to the entire face.